anilreddyr7/MyBlogApp/README.md

 # MyBlogApp

-Zip file which includes all the files related to MyBlog APP
+MyBlogApp.zip file which includes all the files related to MyBlog APP